Phew! Finally finished this series…and possibly glad that I could finish it throughout so I wouldn’t be hanging or missed any details of it.

 Excellent acting from these actors and actresses that reminded me that TVB once had really good actors and actresses:

-- Tony Leung: Even if Tony’s character went downhill later on since he was mostly dominated by his emotions rather than his mind, but his acting still carried on with portraying the emotional state his character was going through that made it convincing.
+- Tony Leung: Even if Tony’s character went downhill later on since he was mostly dominated by his emotions rather than his mind, his acting still carried on with portraying the emotional state his character was going through that making it convincing.

 - Derek Kwok: Yes, TVB viewers often refer to him as the MOST underrated guy in TVB history.
 The fact that he only delivered his best made it even more frustrating since TVB is practically blind to keep casting him in supporting roles or just some role.
 But I’m glad that he always gave it his best–whether people think it was the best role or not.
 As I said before, I really loved his character (and knew that he won’t last till the end of the series) and really liked his friendship with Margie’s character in here.
 It was just a pure kiddy relationship since they both loved to roam around town and explore or do any random activities together.
 His loyalty to his second brother was apparent also.
 A great character overall.

 - Sean Lau: I think this was my second favorite role of him.
 At first, I thought he was not right for this role.
 However, he was really great as the future king.
 He really brought out the smart side of the character and managed to convince me of his emotional state at various points–such as being stuck in between his family and his friendship with Tony.
 And also various scenes with Margie.
 (Subtle but still touching.)

 - Jimmy Au: I don’t know if it was his acting or the roles chosen because he usually did WAY better in supporting roles vs. the ones where he starred in.
 Maybe the characters were better written?
 Although they managed to rob his character of various talents in here, he still showed great loyalty to various people in here.
 I really liked the scenes of him and his wife also.
 (Not that I don’t like Rebecca, just think that he matched with Red Dust Lady more.)